 Darragh’s construction mirrors a fund-raising craft market gone awry.
 Bead and needlework, painted ceramics, glass bottles and connecting, knotted woollen webs are spread across trestle tables re-creating the energy of a market zone.
 The giant sculptural assemblage pays homage to the Pakuranga Art Society who created arts infrastructure where there was none, generated by funds and awareness raised at art and craft festivals, fetes and market stalls.

-The 'Interact!' series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.
+Part of Interact!: a series of artists' projects in collaboration with the Te Tuhi community.
+The Interact! series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.